 Research Methodology and Biostatistics | Major Project |

-Molecular Toxicology / Applied Toxicology | - |
+Molecular Toxicology / Applied Toxicology | |

-Developmental and Genetic Toxicology / Pesticide and Metal Toxicology | - |
+Developmental and Genetic Toxicology / Pesticide and Metal Toxicology | |

-Laboratory Course III | - |
+Laboratory Course III | |

-Minor Project | - |
+Minor Project |

-Name | NIRF Ranking (University category) | Admission | Average Course Fee (INR) |
+Name | Admission | Average Course Fee (INR) |

-University of Madras | 39 | BSc merit | 14,000 |
+University of Madras | BSc merit | - |

-Chaudhary Charan Singh University, Meerut | 151-200 | Entrance + BSc merit | 10,000 |
+Chaudhary Charan Singh University, Meerut | Entrance + BSc merit | 10,000 |

-NFSU (All campuses) | - | NFAT or GATE + BSc merit | 65,000 |
+NFSU (All campuses) | NFAT or GATE + BSc merit | 65,000 |

-MSc Toxicology focuses on the study of harmful effects of chemicals on living organisms, while an MSc in Forensic Science is a broader field that applies scientific principles to legal investigations, including forensic toxicology as one of its specializations.
+MSc in Toxicology focuses on the study of harmful effects of chemicals on living organisms, while an MSc in Forensic Science is a broader field that applies scientific principles to legal investigations, including forensic toxicology as one of its specializations.

-Parameter | MSc Toxicology | MSc Forensic Science |
+Parameter | M.Sc Toxicology | MSc Forensic Science |

-Focus | It focuses on study of toxic substances and their effects | The focus is more on application of science to legal investigations |
+Focus | It focuses on the study of toxic substances and their effects | The focus is more on the application of science to legal investigations |

 Career Paths | Research, regulatory agencies, pharmaceutical industry, forensic toxicology | Forensic laboratories, law enforcement, government agencies, private consulting |

-Skills | Analytical chemistry, pharmacology, toxicology | Analytical skills, problem-solving, evidence analysis |
+Skills | Analytical chemistry, pharmacology, and toxicology | Analytical skills, problem-solving, evidence analysis |

 Specializations | Toxicology, pharmacology, analytical chemistry | Forensic toxicology, forensic chemistry, forensic biology, Forensic Biotechnology, etc. |